 Effective August 15, 2013, the new waiting period after a bankruptcy and/or foreclosure will be one year under the FHA Back To Work Extenuating Circumstances Due To An Economic Event Mortgage Program.

-- However, many mortgage lenders will have overlays and since this is a new concept, I will keep you posted as of what overlays the various lenders will implement
+- However, many mortgage lenders will have overlays and since this is a new concept, I will keep you posted as to what overlays the various lenders will implement

 - The one year waiting period to qualify for a mortgage loan after a bankruptcy and/or short sale will open up many doors to millions of Americans